Therapeutic Lifestyle Change (TLC): What Your Wellness Program Needs in 2022

 Sometimes employees are given some encouraging conversation, motivation, and perhaps a chance to visit with a health coach.
 Most of the time, they are given a prescription for a risk lowering medication will need to be taken for the remainder of their lives.

-There are very few options to engage in therapeutic lifestyle change within most worksite wellness programs.
+Options in worksite wellness programs are limited with Therapeutic Lifestyle Changes.
 Even the medical community is slow to promote TLC.

 Doctors are not reimbursed to have conversations with their patients.
-Many doctors don’t spend much time talking about healthy lifestyles with their patients because they don’t believe patients will actually change behaviors.
+Many doctors don’t spend much time talking about lifestyle therapy with their patients because they don’t believe patients will actually change behaviors.
 Worse, even if a physician did want to discuss TLC with his or her patient, there are few formal TLC programs.

 Therapeutic Lifestyle Change is THE Missing Piece